3qnexx/nexxPLAY-android/readme.md

 ## Installation guide

+> If possible add this repository as a git submodule into your project to ensure you always have the latest version of the sdk.

 This section shows how to integrate the media player into an Android app.

+### Gradle

 Copy the AAR file into "libs" directory of the application.
 Android Studio must be instructed to search "libs" folder for repositories (in build.gradle):